 What are the disciplines that make for a good gemstone buyer and hunter?

 Three words.
 Knowledge, experience and most importantly of all patience.

 Which gemstones do you have in your collection and which are your favourites?

 I have a range of pieces in my collection.
 Living in Thailand for six years got me hooked on collecting natural Sapphire, which I love.
-But I have also got Ratanakiri Zircon, Argyle Diamond, Tanzanite, Brazilian Green Tourmaline and, more recently, a 36-carat Aquamarine has been added to my collection.
+But I have also got Ratanakiri Zircon, Argyle Diamond from Australia, Tanzanite, Brazilian Green Tourmaline and, more recently, a 36-carat Aquamarine has been added to my collection.
 It’s ever-growing whenever I see the chance!

 What’s in the diary for the rest of 2020, and where are you jetting off to next?

 Well, as I mentioned, I have been in Spain for the last few days where I was finalising a deal on some Sphalerite potentially, which is very exciting.
 Hopefully, we can have some pieces on your screen in the next few months (again depending on how long the cutting takes).
 As the Hong Kong show is cancelled this year, I might be back over in southeast Asia as there are a few great potential opportunities on the horizon.
 Also, I could potentially be developing some unique cuts, which is exciting!
 Otherwise, I am sure I will be over at the Gemporia workshops in Jaipur later on in the year, working with our team on a variety of things.